chrisliu0424/stat440-Covid-19/README.md

-Stat 440 Module 1

-Covid-19 Project by team Output Error
+Stat 440 Covid-19 Project by team Output Error done on September 2020

 Final version is in the folder: STAT440_Module1_Project